Black Mountain Mine

 Thanks to technology, I was able to located the mine’s flume through Google Maps and used that as a GPS guide through my phone to easily track the necessary path to our destination.
 The tracking device helped to ensure us that we were going the correct way and I highly recommend using one if you decide to go.

 There is the slightest evidence of a path which is just enough to let you know that you’re going the right way.
 This is a rugged, off-the-traditional trail hike and therefore it is extremely important that you come prepared.
 Cover up as there are ticks!
 I know this because when I got home one was burrowing itself inside my leg.
 Bring a backpack with regular safety gear and let someone know where you are going.
 I cannot stress enough the importance of thorough research before you go on these types of adventures as well as coming prepared for the variety of situations that could occur.

-These types of hikes are my favorite because they are off the beaten path.
+Personally, these types of hikes are my favorite because they are off the beaten path.
 It’s fun knowing not too many people have done this adventure and yet the slightly trampled ground tells you it has been explored before and to keep walking.
 We went the long way and later learned that there was a much quicker way to get to the flume.
 This is not a kid-friendly hike and these are old ruins that could potentially be very dangerous.
-Be smart, which I’d say we were not.
-Don’t go inside the flume and don’t go on top of it (both of which we did, ugh).

 This is the bottom of the flume.
 If you take the path we took you will end up here first.
 If you take the correct path you will end up on the top.